DiyMediaServer

 sudo tail -f /var/log/auth.log

 This is where patience pays off.
 Only after confirming everything works should you close your original session.
-If something breaks, you’ll still have that old session open to fix it.
-Trust me, there’s nothing quite like the sinking feeling of being locked out of your own server because you skipped this step.
+If something breaks, you still have that old session open to fix it.
+There’s nothing quite like the sinking feeling of being locked out of your own server because you skipped this step.

 Step 7: Ongoing Monitoring and Auditing

 SSH hardening isn’t a one-and-done deal.
-Think of it like home security: you don’t install locks and never check them again.
-Attackers adapt their methods, which means your defenses need regular attention too.
+Think of it like home security.
+You don’t install locks and then never check them again.
+Attackers adapt their methods, so your defenses need regular attention too.

 Here’s what to keep an eye on: